-At some time it moved to The West Bridgford Conservative Club, 28 Rectory Road, West Bridgford, Nottingham NG2 6BG.
-They still kept to the same day and start time, though some members liked to get there earlier, but closed earlier at 9pm.
+At some time we moved to The West Bridgford Conservative Club, 28 Rectory Road, West Bridgford, Nottingham NG2 6BG.
+We still kept to the same day and start time, though some members liked to get there earlier, but closed earlier at 9pm.
 There was a guest dealer at every meeting, and members were encouraged to come along and exchange their unwanted cards.
 There were an average of around 10 to 12 members each time, and good time to have a look at all of the cards on offer without feeling too overwhelmed or panicked, as well as do a few exchanges, and enjoy a good chat.

 This last venue saw another first, the premiere of the Society`s new “swap area” scheme, where anyone could bring in Pokémon and Panini/Match Attax 2018/19 season cards and swap them for others they needed.
 The scheme was mainly to attract new younger collectors, but a range of ages were interested, and the tables saw steady swapping all day.